AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 ## Email

-You can email (email@email.email) with queries related to administration.
+You can email [report@ccdatalab.org](mailto:report@ccdatalab.org) with queries related to administration.

 You can email us to:
 - Report security issues